GluuFederation/docs-ce-prod/docs/source/reference/schema.md

  * [OpenDJ](https://github.com/GluuFederation/community-edition-setup/tree/master/static/opendj)

-!!!Note
+!!!
+Note
     This section of the documentation is for reference only.
 Schemas should not be manually edited.

 The below objectclasses and attributes are extracted from Gluu Specific Schemas.